Background checks help businesses verify candidates during the hiring process

 While the perfect candidate might not exist, a thorough background check will probably get a business as close as possible to one.
 Hence why it can be a laborious process involving various components and stages.

-This of course, can take up a lot of time which is why is why some companies choose skip this step altogether.
+This, of course, can take up a lot of time which is why some companies skip this step altogether.
 Especially when they’re in a hurry to get a position filled.

 The most basic pre-employment screening includes reference checks, past employment and education verification and criminal history checks.
-Each of them has their own set of compliance procedures that must be adhered to.
+Each of them has its own set of compliance procedures that must be adhered to.

 Familiarising yourself with the various governing laws surrounding human rights and privacy protection is a crucial step.
 All employers must be sure to have a black and white policy that has been vetted and approved by a legal body.

-This article aims to provide Airswift readers with an insightful overview of the value of background checks and how it can benefit a business’ long-term growth plans.
+This article aims to provide Airswift readers with an insightful overview of the importance of background checks for employment and how it can benefit a business’ long-term growth plans.

 This rapid movement towards borderless trade also means that companies can connect with an almost infinite pool of international talent.
 In situations such as this, background checks can help organisations evaluate and hire from a rapidly expanding and evolving workforce.